aiidateam/aiida-core/docs/source/internals/repository.rst

 The approach of creating new files in the repository by first writing them to the scratch sandbox folder before atomically moving them to the *loose* object directory, directly addresses the requirement of *concurrency*.
 By relying on the *atomic* file move operation of the operating system, all *loose* objects are guaranteed to be protected from data corruptions, within the limits of the atomicity guarantees of the local file system.
-The usage of the file content's hash checksum as the filename automatically fulfills the *efficiency* requirement.
+The usage of the file content's hash checksum as the filename automatically fulfils the *efficiency* requirement.
 Assuming that the hashing algorithm used has no collisions, two objects with the same hash are guaranteed to have the same content and so therefore can be stored as a single object.
 Although the computation of a file's hash before storing it incurs a non-negligible overhead, the chosen hashing algorithm is fast enough that it justifies that cost given that it gives a significant reduction in required storage space due to the automatic and implicit data deduplication.